How to Remove Turmeric Stains From Clothing

 -

-Liquid laundry detergent works well on fresh stains.
+Liquid laundry detergent works well.

 -